// How to · 2026

 Artwork placement Copied, then adjusted Automated Automated

-Title, description, tags, alt text Manual, every product Manual (fields exist, words do not) Automated, in your voice
+Title, description, tags, alt text Copied, then edit or use Smart Suggest Manual (fields exist, words do not) Automated, in your voice

 Pricing Copied Automated Automated